-Such a request should allow sufficient time for ACCC consideration of the request for extension and should be made no later than one week before the payment due date.
+In making a request to have the compliance period extended, you should set out the reasons why such an extension should be granted.
+Such requests should allow sufficient time for ACCC consideration of the request for extension and should be made later than one week before the payment due date.

-The ACCC will notify the recipient in writing of its decision whether or not to grant an extension of the payment due date.
+The ACCC will notify you in writing of its decision whether or not to grant an extension of the payment due date.